Delphic Fraternity: History

 With affiliations at other schools, the college literary society at Geneseo became known as the Delphic Fraternity.

 Delphic eventually became a regional fraternity with chapters at Oneonta, Jamaica, Cortland, New Paltz, Plattsburgh, and Potsdam, New York, and Mansfield, Pennsylvania.
 The oldest chapter, at SUNY Cortland, traces its formation back to the Cortland Academy Debating Club in 1842.

 By the late 1930s, only the Zeta chapter at the State Teachers College at New Paltz (SUNY New Paltz) remained active.
 In the early 1950s, the chapter became briefly associated with Sigma Tau Gamma, a larger national fraternity.

-In 1962, the organization became a legal not-for-profit membership entity by incorporating in the state of New York as the Delphic Fraternity of New Paltz, Inc. On March 11, 1987, the fraternity was re-established as Delphic of Gamma Sigma Tau at SUNY New Paltz.
+In 1962, the organization became a legal not-for-profit membership entity by incorporating in the state of New York as the Delphic Fraternity of New Paltz, Inc.

+After fifteen years of dormancy, the fraternity was re-established as Delphic of Gamma Sigma Tau at SUNY New Paltz on March 11, 1987.
+It reformed as a multicultural fraternity.
+The fraternity recognizes the brothers who reestablished the fraternity as its second set of founders, including:

+Delphic of Gamma Sigma Tau Fraternity became a founding member of the National Multicultural Greek Council in 1998.

 In 2003, the Theta chapter at Binghamton University was founded, becoming the first Delphic chapter established in the 21st century.
 In 2009, the first Delphic chapter outside of the northeast region was chartered at the University of Virginia.
 Known as the Kappa chapter of Delphic, this chapter is also the first multicultural fraternity established at UVA.

-The Delphic Fraternity, Inc. has one active undergraduate chapter, three active graduate chapters, and three alumni chapters.
+The Delphic Fraternity, Inc. has chartered fourteen chapters.
+As of 2024, it has two active undergraduate chapter and three active graduate chapters.
+Its national philanthropy is the American Foundation for Suicide Prevention.

+Symbols

+The Delphic Fraternity was named for Delphi, Greece.
+The fraternity's motto is "Friendship, Fellowship, and Fidelity."
+Its maxim is "Unity AmonGST All."

+Its colors are red, white, and royal blue.
+The fraternity's flowers are the white rose and the red dahlia.
+Its jewel is the ruby.
+Its mascot is the dragon.
+Its nickname is the Delphics.

+Chapters

+Collegiate chapters

+In the following list of undergraduate chapters, active chapters are indicated in bold and inactive chapters and institutions are in italics.

+Graduate chapters

+In the following list of graduate chapters, active chapters are indicated in bold and inactive chapters are in italics.